a-t-0/tw-agenda-hook/README.md

 - until:date for those tasks that can't be done after that date (like "go to event")
 - wait:date for those tasks you don't want to see till then

-This information is automatically merged into a new property: effective date.
+These 4 pieces of information are automatically merged into a new property: effective date.

+###Todo 1.###
-Todo: Find out whether it automatically exports to agenda using the estimated duration, otherwise implement it and compare it to the urgency scheduling method.
+Find out whether it automatically exports to agenda (in order of sorted effective date) (using the estimated duration to actually schedule the work , otherwise implement it and compare it to the urgency scheduling method.
 (Highest urgency first, use estimated duration of tasks to add them to your calendar. {define the constraints of your calendar with davdroid, and recurring tasks (eat clean laundry +sleep etc) that should be automatically exported to your calendar [AND/OR  the other way round!].})

+###Todo 2.###
+Auto "sms" if scheduling conflict is detected/arises

+###Todo 3.###
+Add algorithm 1ng to improve estimated duration forecasting.

 status: Working well, still in testing